Snowpark Checkpoints library: Collectors¶

 .

-The Pandera schema section contains the data inferred by Pandera such as name, type (Pandas), if the column allows null values or not, and other information for each column, and checks if the column is based on the PySpark type.
+The Pandera schema section contains the data inferred by pandera such as name, type (pandas), whether the column allows null values, and other information for each column, and checks whether the column is based on the PySpark type.
 It is a

 DataFrameSchema